 And at what point, whether during the writing process or editing, do you find that tone?

-When it comes to Jamie, it’s a bit refreshing to see a total, unapologetic jerk as a protagonist.
-How was it collaborating with the studio over not having the most likable protagonist?
+How did Fox feel over not having the most likable protagonist?
 You always hear horror stories about that.

 There are horror stories.
 We avoided those horror stories by bringing the studio a script with the actors already wanting to do it.
 We didn’t put it through the horrible development process.
 The development can be killing.
 Everyone presumes to know what a script is, but only until you’ve made a movie do you understand the actual translation of how a script mutates and morphs into a movie with staging, actors, and editing.
 In the development process, everyone wants to be overdetermined.
 You hear, “Oh, we never see her parents!
 We need to know more about her relationship with the doctors!
 How did Jamie get that interview with that representative?”
-You can imagine the conversations, and they’re well intended, but they’re prosaic.
-They just kill the life.
+You can imagine the conversations.
+They’re well intended, but they just kill the life.

 You’re one of the rare directors who does have final cut, but what’s that collaboration process actually like?
 Many presume you just get whatever you want.

 No. It’s a collaborative enterprise not just on the set with you and the actors, the crew, and you and your cinematographer.
 You are in collaboration with these financial entities, who are offering you tens, if not hundreds, millions of dollars to do your work.
 Unless you are so arrogant and so pretentious to believe it’s your right, you’re well served to be in a relationship.
 Everyone has ideas, and often they’re good.
 Sometimes it’s your job to save them from themselves.
 And sometimes it’s their job to save you from yourself.